kaiwabeya/OreillyPageCountEstimator/README.md

 4. Open e-Book page on O'Reilly Online
 5. See "Console" tab

-You may see like this (Fundamentals of Software Architecture);
+You may see like this ("*Fundamentals of Software Architecture*", M. Richards, et al.);

 ```
 Chapter 1.
 Introduction, 2.8, 5054